 Ongig’s Text Analyzer also includes gender-neutral synonym recommendations so I’ve included those in parentheses below.

-- strong (sound, steady, excellent, solid)
+- strong (able, proven, exceptional, sound, steady, excellent, solid)

 - lead (head, top person, manager, run, head up, manage, steer, grow, pioneer)